jfk-astro/PulsarsAPI/README.md

 After compilation, you should get an executable file such as a `.exe`.

 ## Credits
-PulsarsAPI was writen by Saumil Sharma and Om Kasar.
+PulsarsAPI was writen by Saumil Sharma, Kason Lai, and Om Kasar.